gman999/doc/openbsd/soekris-4801-openbsd.md

 OpenBSD is an ideal candidate operating system for the Soekris, since it's built lean by default, yet an array of functions are available in the base system.

+One might also consider custom OpenBSD systems such as [flashrd](http://www.nmedia.net/flashrd) or its derivation [resflash](http://stable.rcesoftware.com/resflash/), although flashrd hasn't been updated since OpenBSD 5.7 and resflash is in its early stages of development.

-Such a device could be a serial console server, a recursive/caching DNS, a lightweight monitoring server, etc., without installing any third-party software.
+A Soekris box running OpenBSD is more than adequate for use as a serial console server, a recursive/caching DNS, a lightweight monitoring server, etc., without installing any third-party software.

 ###The Install###